Rob Johnson (baseball): San Diego Padres

-Johnson was claimed by the San Diego Padres on December 21, 2010.
-In return, the Mariners received cash considerations or a player to be named later.
+The Mariners traded Johnson to the San Diego Padres on December 21, 2010 for cash or a player to be named later.
+He played in 67 games for the Padres, batting .190 as a back up to Nick Hundley.
+He elected free agency after the season.

 New York Mets

-On December 22, 2011, Johnson signed a minor league deal with the New York Mets with an invite to spring training.
+On December 22, 2011, Johnson signed a minor league contract with the New York Mets with an invitation to spring training.
 On May 8, 2012, Johnson was called up after Josh Thole was sent to the 7-day disabled list.
-On May 18, 2012, Johnson pitched a 1-2-3 bottom of the eighth inning against the Toronto Blue Jays, a game which the Blue Jays won 14–5.
-Johnson became the first position player to pitch for the Mets since July 26, 2004, when infielder Todd Zeile took the mound for the Mets in Montreal.
+On May 18, 2012, Johnson pitched a 1-2-3 bottom of the eighth inning in a 14–5 loss to the Toronto Blue Jays.
+Johnson became the first position player to pitch for the Mets since Todd Zeile on July 26, 2004.
 After hitting .313/.371/.344 over 34 at-bats while sharing time behind the plate with Mike Nickeas, Johnson was optioned to Triple-A Buffalo upon Thole's return on June 1.
-On June 25, he was recalled after Nickeas was farmed out, only to get sent back down to Buffalo on August 15 after the Mets traded for Kelly Shoppach.
+On June 25, he was recalled after Nickeas was sent down, only to get sent back down to Buffalo on August 15 after the Mets traded for Kelly Shoppach.
 The move was rescinded and Johnson was placed on the disabled list after it was discovered he had suffered a torn ligament in his left thumb.
 His season over, Johnson was outrighted off the Mets' 40-man roster October 17 and became a free agent.

 St. Louis Cardinals

-On November 13, 2012, Johnson signed a minor league deal with the St. Louis Cardinals with an invitation to participate in spring training as a non-roster player.
-His contract was purchased from AAA-Memphis and called up on July 9, 2013.
-Johnson was called in to pitch to secure the final out in a 13–4 loss to the Dodgers on August 7, 2013.
-He struck out Dodger's rookie pitcher Paco Rodriguez on 4 pitches.
-Johnson was given his outright release by the Cardinals on November 5, 2013 and elected free agency.
-He had 35 total at-bats with St. Louis in the 2013 season.
+On November 13, 2012, Johnson signed a minor league deal with the St. Louis Cardinals with a non-roster invitation to spring training.
+St. Louis purchased called him up from Triple-A on July 9, 2013.
+Johnson pitched to secure the final out in a 13–4 loss to the Dodgers on August 7, 2013.
+He struck out Dodgers' rookie pitcher Paco Rodriguez on 4 pitches.
+The Cardinals released Johnson on November 5, and he elected free agency.
+He had 35 at-bats with St. Louis in 2013.